Table of Contents

 Topical Uses of Salicylic Acid

-Widely available over-the-counter, topical salicylic acid is categorized as keratolytic agents.
-It is used mainly to treat skin ailments, such as acne, sunburns, psoriasis (scaling or overgrowth of skin cells), ichthyosis (dryness and scaling), corns, calluses, and warts (hands and feet).
-As salicylic acid has great exfoliating properties, it unclogs pores from deep within and prevents future breakouts from developing.
+Widely available over-the-counter, topical salicylic acid is categorized as a keratolytic agent.
+It is used mainly to treat skin ailments, such as acne, sunburns, psoriasis (scaling or overgrowth of skin cells), ichthyosis (Dryness and scaling), corns, calluses, and warts (hands and feet).
+As salicylic acid has excellent exfoliating properties, it unclogs pores from deep within and prevents future breakouts from developing.
 It also shrinks existing pimples and reduces redness around them.
 These help the chemical make its way through the list of ingredients in some of the best acne treatments.
-In fact, it is one of the primary ingredients in the popular acne treatment called ‘aspirin’, which is often prescribed by doctors.
-For conditions like psoriasis, ichthyosis, etc., it softens and loosens dry, thick, and scaly skin to make sure that it falls off.
-However, you should not try using it on warts, moles, birthmarks, etc. in sensitive parts of the body like nose, face, and genitals.
+It is one of the primary ingredients in the popular acne treatment called ‘aspirin,’ which is often prescribed by doctors.
+For conditions like psoriasis, ichthyosis, etc., it softens and loosens dry, thick, and scaly skin to ensure it falls off.
+However, it would be best if you did not try using it on warts, moles, birthmarks, etc., in sensitive parts of the body like the nose, face, and genitals.
 (4)

 Read Also – Best Acne Fighter- Benzoyl Peroxide or Salicylic Acid